gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/ideology_shift.md

 + All the questions in round3 have 4 code smells each
 + Last round has one question which I call a "mega question", has 11 code smells

-Each question / code sample also has some guidelines which looks like the following -
+Each question / code sample also has some guidelines which look like the following -

 ```
     Expected smells                   =  1